wp-plugins/earth-hour/readme.txt

 = Version 1.2.1 =

-* Removed stylesheet when earth hour is over
+* Removed stylesheet for when earth hour is over

 = Version 1.2.0 =